Our Commitment to Privacy

 Protecting Your Privacy over the Internet

 Whenever you receive a temporary password, we strongly encourage you to change it, as soon as possible, to a confidential and private password that only you know.
 When changing passwords, you should avoid anything that includes information someone else knows or has access to, such as birth dates, addresses, numbers found in your wallet or words associated with you.
 Your passwords are private and absolutely no one has the authority to obtain them from you at any time, including Caisse staff or officials.
-Do not tell anyone your password.
-Your browser may give you the option of saving passwords for you, but for security reasons we do not advise you to use it.
+Do not tell anyone your password and do not use the same password on different sites.

 Websites often collect non-personal information in small text files called “cookies” when you enter the sites.
 Some sites will place a cookie on your system so you don’t have to identify yourself by entering a password each and every time you visit a site.
 Caisse uses session cookies on its sites, which are only stored for the length of time you are in the site and are used only to provide easier access while there.
 They are not used to identify users or to track usage.
 If you use the browser’s option of saving a password, it will be saved in a cookie.